asamallab/T9GPred/Tool/T9SS and Gliding Motility Prediction/README.md

 ## Folder Contents
 - T9GPred.py: Contains code for prediction of T9SS and gliding motility in Bacteroidetes.
-- MODELS: Contains 28 HMM profiles generated in this study.
+- MODELS: Contains the 28 HMM profiles which are generated for the proteins associated with T9SS or gliding motility
 - CONFIG.ini: Contains the path for HMM profiles and HMMsearch tool.
 - Example.fasta: Contains the proteome of an example Bacteroidetes in fasta format.